WordPress/gutenberg/packages/README.md

 ### Maintaining Changelogs

 In maintaining dozens of npm packages, it can be tough to keep track of changes.
-To simplify the release process, each project includes a `CHANGELOG.md` file which details all published releases and the unreleased ("Master") changes, if any exist.
+To simplify the release process, each package includes a `CHANGELOG.md` file which details all published releases and the unreleased ("Master") changes, if any exist.

 For each pull request, you should always include relevant changes in a "Master" heading at the top of the file.
 You should add the heading if it doesn't already exist.